tcrain/cons/notes/cloudbench.md

 benchmark at the last configuration that finished successfully.
 This avoids having to restart the benchmark from scratch.

+#### Reboot benchmark nodes
+You may want to reboot nodes in case something goes wrong.
+For this run:

+``bash scripts/cloudscripts/remoteresetnodes.sh``

+#### Shutdown benchmark nodes
+If you have not set the benchmark to shut down the nodes automatically, you can run (note this does not shut down the benchmark coordinator node):

+``bash scripts/cloudscripts/remoteshutdown.sh``

+### Some other useful commands
+Get the IP of the benchmark coordinator node:

+``go run ./cmd/instancesetup/instancesetup.go -z {corrdinator-zone} -ii``

+Get the IPs of the benchmark nodes of a multi-region benchmark (places them in file benchIPfile):

+``bash scripts/cloudscripts/getips.sh --nlrz {benchmark-regions}``

 #### Some examples
 Some examples of benchmarks can be found in the [paperbenches](../scripts/paperbenches/) folder.